matefs/gulp-javascript-obfuscator/README.md

 ### Usage:

 1. Modify the JavaScript code in the `src/file.js` file.
-2. Alternatively, you can execute the `npm start` command in your terminal to run `./src/index.js`.
+2. You can execute the `npm start` command in your terminal to run `./src/index.js`.

     `npm start`